1004 Assistant to the President and Chief Diversity Officer

 MAJOR ADMINISTRATOR President

-The Vice President for Diversity and Inclusion, is responsible for coordinating executive efforts to establish “Diversity” and “Inclusive Excellence” as core values throughout all aspects of the University community, business practices and programming and in support of the University’s commitment to equal opportunity and affirmative action.
-Working with units at all levels of the institution, the Vice President for Diversity and Inclusion promotes consistency of diversity processes and procedures to positively impact organizational effectiveness, employee and student development, and community relations.
-The Vice President for Diversity and Inclusion coordinates diversity-oriented programs and initiatives, including the development and implementation of a strategic plan for diversity in line with the University’s long range plan.
-As a University leader, the Vice President for Diversity and Inclusion maintains strong collaborative working relationships among senior executives, faculty, students, staff and external constituents, and build teams that function effectively.
+The Assistant to the President and Chief Diversity Officer is responsible for coordinating executive efforts to establish “Diversity” and “Inclusive Excellence” as core values throughout all aspects of the University community, business practices and programming and in support of the University’s commitment to equal opportunity and affirmative action.
+Working with units at all levels of the institution, the Assistant to the President/CDO promotes consistency of diversity processes and procedures to positively impact organizational effectiveness, employee and student development, and community relations.
+The Assistant to the President/CDO coordinates diversity-oriented programs and initiatives, including the development and implementation of a strategic plan for diversity in line with the University’s long range plan.
+As a University leader, the Assistant to the President/CDO maintains strong collaborative working relationships among senior executives, faculty, students, staff and external constituents, and builds teams that function effectively.

 MINIMUM ACCEPTABLE QUALIFICATIONS

-Education: A bachelor’s degree from an accredited institution, preferably in behavioral sciences, human resources management, communication, human relations, education, or other relevant discipline is required; a Master's degree from an accredited institution, preferably behavioral sciences, human resources management, communication, human relations, education, or other relevant discipline is preferred.
+Education: A bachelor’s degree from an accredited institution, preferably in behavioral sciences, human resources management, communication, human relations, education, or other relevant discipline is required.

-Experience: With the Bachelor’s degree as described above, at least eight years of management experience in a complex organization, with involvement in the organization’s affirmative action and equal opportunity obligations, policies, and strategies, is required; with the Master’s degree as described above, at least five years of management experience in a complex organization, with involvement in the organization’s affirmative action and equal opportunity obligations, policies, and strategies, is required.
+Experience: Five years of management experience in a complex organization with involvement in the organization’s affirmative action and equal opportunity obligations, policies, and strategies is required.
 Demonstrated leadership and experience in advancing diversity, inclusion and multiculturalism within a complex organization is required.
 Experience leading or participating in significant organizational change is required.
 Experience leading a team of professional staff, serving as an internal resource and consultant, and working collaboratively with a wide array of persons is required.
 Administrative experience in education is preferred.

 Skills: Excellent command of contemporary diversity, equity, inclusion and multiculturalism concepts and issues is required.
-Excellent communications and interpersonal skills are required.
-The ability to research, identify and implement best practices of diversity and inclusion is required.
+Excellent communication and interpersonal skills are required.
+The ability to research, identify, and implement best practices of diversity and inclusion is required.
 The ability to work effectively and collegially within a large, complex university system and to negotiate with a wide range of constituencies is required.
+The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.
 Demonstrated knowledge of issues of social justice, diversity, and inclusive excellence as fundamental aspects of academic excellence is preferred.

 ESSENTIAL DUTIES AND RESPONSIBILITIES